hitzstuff/dispensary_menu_creator/README.md

 **Download Link:** https://drive.google.com/u/0/uc?id=1Ekh_r6zJhtbmd0OrFvpXJSafo_LCEqEL&export=download

 # About:
 Flourish (https://www.flourishsoftware.com/) is a popular Retail Point of Sale for Cannabis dispensaries, and it allows a user to export a store's inventory into an Excel file.
+Using this exported file...

 This utility is used to configure a printable menu for a cannabis dispensary, and uses a pre-formatted template to create a nice-looking menu for customers to look at.
 Not only is position on the menu--limited--possible, but discounts of the day can also quickly be applied, and will be reflected on the menu as being discounted (with the new price).